yamahigashi/unofficial-fabricengine-documents-ja/Source/ExtensionAuthoringGuide/cPlusPlusApis.rst

 .. code-block:: kl

-    // The eAf interface declares a method called egetNamef.
+    // The â€˜Aâ€™ interface declares a method called â€˜getNameâ€™.
-    // Objects that support the eAf interface must implement egetNamef interface A {
+    // Objects that support the â€˜Aâ€™ interface must implement â€˜getNameâ€™ interface A {
       String getName();
     }

-    // Object B supports the eAf interface (can be automatically cast to A)
+    // Object B supports the â€˜Aâ€™ interface (can be automatically cast to A)
-    // and so must implement all methods defined in egetNamef. object B : A {
+    // and so must implement all methods defined in â€˜getNameâ€™. object B : A {
       Data pointer;
     }